How do I make a complaint?

 Do I have a right of appeal?

-You may have a right of appeal to the Independent Police Complaints Commission if:
+You may have a right of appeal to the Independent Police Complaints Commission or Chief Constable where:

 • We have not recorded your complaint.